savob/savobajic.ca/content/volunteering/_index.md

 # Volunteer Experience

-These are the positions that I have held without financial compensation that have offered me the opprotunity to exercise my skills and develop new ones.
+These are the positions that I have held without financial compensation that have offered me the opportunity to exercise my skills and develop new ones.